raphideb/raphideb.github.io/content/postgres/pgbench.md

 - pgbench_history
 - pgbench_tellers

-If you do not specify a database, the tables will be created in the database that psql connects you to (typically your OS user, e.g. postgres).
+If you do not specify a database, the tables will be created in the database that psql connects you to (typically your OS user, e.g. postgres) in the publich schema.
 To create the tables, run:
 ```bash
 pgbench -i -s 100
 ```

 ### Installation in dedicated database
-If you want the tables to be created in their own database, you need to create a role, database and schema first:
+If you want the tables to be created in their own database and schema, you need to create a role, database and schema first and set the search_path correctly:
 ```sql
 psql